Tariquaf/erpnext_restore/README.md

-# erpnext_restore
+# Erpnext Restore Script
-Restore backup for staging
+Restore backup for staging for ERPNext 15

 End-to-end restore script that uses the official bench restore command (so you don’t have to manually drop/create the database).
 It will:
 - List your sites